 The release of the RRC connection normally is initiated by the network.
 The procedure may be used to re-direct the UE to an NR frequency or an E-UTRA carrier frequency.

 The suspension of the RRC connection is initiated by the network.
 When the RRC connection is suspended, the UE stores the UE Inactive AS context and any configuration received from the network, and transits to RRC_INACTIVE state.
-If the UE is configured with SCG, the UE releases the SCG configuration upon initiating a RRC Connection Resume procedure.
 The RRC message to suspend the RRC connection is integrity protected and ciphered.

 The resumption of a suspended RRC connection is initiated by upper layers when the UE needs to transit from RRC_INACTIVE state to RRC_CONNECTED state or by RRC layer to perform a RNA update or by RAN paging from NG-RAN.
 When the RRC connection is resumed, network configures the UE according to the RRC connection resume procedure based on the stored UE Inactive AS context and any RRC configuration received from the network.
 The RRC connection resume procedure re-activates AS security and re-establishes SRB(s) and DRB(s).